Last Updated: October, 2023

-Quick definition:
+Quick definition: Narrowband IoT

 NB-IoT, or Narrowband IoT, is a wireless connectivity standard for the Internet of Things.
 NB-IoT is among the low-power wide-area networks (LPWAN) that are most suitable for IoT applications with smaller data exchange, low bandwidth needs, and extensive battery life.